 - 3 How to get an installer for older macOS and OS X versions

-- 4 Why you’ll need new macOS installer images after October 2019
+- 4 Why you’ll need new macOS installer images for any updates after October 2019

 - How to clean install macOS Catalina (without a bootable USB)